History of the 8th Georgia Infantry Regiment in the American Civil War

 Captain George H. Carmical of Company A was promoted to major.
 Lieutenant Thomas Hardage was wounded.

-Colonel William T. Wilson was mortally wounded.
-Major Carmical was wounded but was promoted to Lieutenant Colonel.
+After the battle Lieutenant Colonel William White was elected colonel.
+Major Carmical was promoted to Lieutenant Colonel.

 From the first of two War Department markers on G.T.
 Anderson’s Brigade on the Antietam battlefield: